yU93r/SteamEmu/post_build/README.release.md

 **Note: at the moment this feature is only enabled in the experimental builds for Windows only**
 ---

-You can place a `.wav` file called `overlay_achievement_notification.wav` inside either the local `steam_settings/sounds` folder of the game,
-or inside `Goldberg SteamEmu Settings/settings/sounds` folder, to play that audio file whenever an achievement is unlocked.
+You can place a `.wav` file called `overlay_achievement_notification.wav` inside either the local `steam_settings/sounds` folder of the game, or inside `Goldberg SteamEmu Settings/settings/sounds` folder, which will be played whenever an achievement is unlocked.

-You can place a `.wav` file called `overlay_friend_notification.wav` inside either the local `steam_settings/sounds` folder of the game,
-or inside `Goldberg SteamEmu Settings/settings/sounds` folder, to play that audio file whenever a friend sends an achievement.
+You can place a `.wav` file called `overlay_friend_notification.wav` inside either the local `steam_settings/sounds` folder of the game, or inside `Goldberg SteamEmu Settings/settings/sounds` folder, which will be played whenever a friend sends an invitation.

 You can find an example in `steam_settings.EXAMPLE`

 ---

 ## Controller:
-**Note: at the moment this feature is only enabled in the windows experimental builds and the linux builds**
+**Note: at the moment this feature is only enabled in the Windows experimental builds and the linux builds**
 ---

 SteamController/SteamInput support is limited to **XInput** controllers.
+---
 If your controller is not XInput, there are many tools (at least for windows) that you can use to make it emulate an XInput one.

 Steam uses things called action sets for controller configuration.
 An action set is a group of action names.
 Action names are bound to buttons, triggers or joysticks.
 The emulator needs to know for each action set, which button is linked to which action name.

-Create a `ACTION_SET_NAME.txt` file in the `steam_settings\controller` folder for every action set the game uses.
+Create a `ACTION_SET_NAME.txt` file in the `steam_settings\controller\` folder for every action set the game uses.

 To see an example for the game Crystar see: `steam_settings.EXAMPLE\controller.EXAMPLE`